A fast algorithm for maximal propensity score matching: One-to-one matching

-A natural problem is to find the maximal number of pairs that can be matched under the caliper.
-Though this problem can be solved employing network flow optimization algorithms (e.g., see Hansen and Klopfer 2006), the known algorithms have complexity not less than $O(N^2)$ if no assumptions on sparsity are made.
+A natural problem is to find the maximal number of pairs that can be matched under a given caliper.
+Though this problem can be solved employing network flow optimization algorithms (e.g., see Hansen and Klopfer, 2006), the known algorithms have complexity not less than $O(N^2)$ if no assumptions on sparsity are made.
 This approach to matching problems was used, e.g., by Rosenbaum (2012, 2017) and Pimentel et al (2015a, 2015b).

-Our main goal is to introduce a fast algorithm detecting the maximal number of matched pairs and constructing a corresponding matching.
-Our algorithm has complexity $O(N)$ when both the treated and control objects are sorted with respect to the propensity score:
+Our main goal is to introduce a fast algorithm detecting the maximal possible number of matched pairs and constructing a corresponding matching.
+Our algorithm has complexity $O(N)$ when both the treated and control subjects are sorted with respect to the score:

-Thus once we have sorted the observations (which takes $O(N \log N)$ or less operations), we can reasonably fast solve the inverse problem of finding the minimal constant caliper suitable for using $q$ percent of data for a given $q$.
-For instance, if the propensity score belongs to the interval $(0,1)$ then $l$ runs of the algorithm ($O(lN)$ operations) yield the accuracy of $2^{-l}$ for the minimal caliper.
+Thus, once we have sorted the observations (which takes $O(N \log N)$ operations), we can reasonably fast solve the inverse problem of finding the minimal constant caliper suitable for matching $q$ percent of data for a given $q$ (e.g., we may want to match at least $q=75\%$ of data and wish to find out which minimal caliper $c$ would be sufficient).
+For instance, if the score lies on the segment $[0,1]$ then $l$ runs of the algorithm ($O(lN)$ operations) yield the accuracy of $2^{-l}$ for the minimal caliper.
+Indeed, first we can run the algorithm for the caliper $c=0.5$ and if it matches not less than $q$ percent of the data then the needed caliper lies on the segment $[0,0.5]$ and, at the next step, we run the algorithm for $c=0.25$, otherwise the needed caliper lies on the interval $(0.5,1]$ and we take $c=0.75$ for the next step.
+Repeating the steps sequentially halving the interval, at step $l$ we obtain the interval of length $2^{-l}$ containing the minimal constant caliper suitable for matching $q$ percent of the data.

 From now on we assume that relation (\ref{sort}) holds, unless nearest neighbor matching is considered.